And with each night spent at your grave

 That year winter had arrived unnoticed, unchallenged.
 I surrendered to its darkness and embraced the cold with an empty heart.
 Imprisoned within its gripping claws felt more comforting than my life without you, Leila.

 The summer months when I first glimpsed your impish face are long gone but I still remember the sound of your cheerful laughter echoing behind me like a call of sirens that I knew if followed would see me drowned in the ocean of your love.
 But in the beginning there was only a hot day in July that held me captive in the shadow of a tree, sketching in my notebook whatever came my way.
-That day it happened to be you Leila, a little girl of twelve with emerald eyes and prettiest smile I have ever seen.
+That day it happened to be you Leila, a girl of fourteen with emerald eyes and prettiest smile I have ever seen.
 Your ethereal presence held my gaze at ransom by its unforgiving spell, then your eyes caught mine on the margin of your world and you looked at me longingly, dreamlike, like a bird trapped in its cage, waiting to spread its wings and soar into the wind and rain until it became lost in its own allure.

-Nothing comes easier than friendship when you're twelve or a lonely student in a new town.
+Nothing comes easier than friendship when you're fourteen or a lonely student in a new town.
 And so it was with us.
 We were made for each other from the first glance, a flirty hint of smile on our lips, a shy touch of hand.
 You made me chase you around the tree and I pretended I couldn't catch you until you let me, falling into a dewy grass, laughing joyfully, and me falling next to you and falling for you there and knowing it was the sweetest falls of all.

 All summer days we romped in our park, playing chase and hide and seek, sketched pigeons fighting over bread crumbs that people fed them and as you sat beside me I tried hard to resist the growing attachment to your tender weight resting gently against me.
 The smallest details of you fascinated me - the way your smile started out slowly, playing hide and seek upon your lips so childlike, until it bloomed fully like a delicate flower after the rain; the way you idly ran your fingers down your arm and pulled gently at your lower lip with your teeth when you were lost in thought.
 That slight hesitation that furrowed your brow and the way the tip of your tongue pressed between your teeth when you spoke.
 I loved to watch the subtle parade of moods shift across your face, all caught in the fraction of a second.
 I had learned to anticipate each nuance of shadow and light that illuminated it.